 When designing new dielectric material films, both the design of the material itself and the formulation of it are important tools to produce high yield, readily processable thin film dielectric products.

-As discussed in earlier blogs, polymer materials are long chains of repeat units of a core chemical molecule.
+As discussed in an earlier blog, polymer materials are long chains of repeat units of a core chemical molecule.
 The composition of that core molecule can be varied depending on application requirements.
 By adjusting components on that core molecule, or by alternating the core molecule with different additional components, we can adjust the physical properties of the material.
 This approach is very effective in dielectrics, particularly when designing for physical parameters, such as photo-patternability.

 The properties of the film to be deposited based on this polymer can then be further controlled or modified by the design of the formulation.
 This is often achieved by using ‘additives’ within the solution of the dielectric material where it is dissolved or dispersed in a solvent.
 Additives can be specific molecules which give additional functionality such as increased photo-sensitivity or changing the fluid properties for coating and drying of the dielectric (film morphology).
 Modern formulation products can easily include 15-20 different components, all individually supporting different important parameters.
 Formulation chemistry is used across a broad range of consumer products from shampoos and shower gels through to liquid crystals inside LCD TVs!
 This concept is particularly relevant for those FlexiOM dielectrics that are located away from the organic semiconductor interface.
 Second layer Gate Dielectrics (eg FlexiOM D048X Series), planarization layers (immediately below the electronic circuit) and passivation layers (immediately above the circuit) are examples.